ORTools4MTEX/ORTools/README.md

 - Input
   - ori   - @orientation
 - Options
-  - halfwidth   - Halfwidth for ODF calculation
+  - halfwidth    - halfwidth for ODF calculation
-  - nrPoints    - Number of points (orientations) in the VPSC file
+  - points       - number of points (orientations) in the VPSC file
+  - export       - (optional path) & name of the VPSC file

 ### [ORinfo](./src/ORinfo.m)
 The function outputs information about the orientation relationship in the command window and returns a structure containing the information.